-The minimum number of elected members who must be present to enable the community council to make decisions.
-The quorum for community council meetings shall be one third of the current voting membership of a community council, or 3 voting members, whichever is the greater
+Petition A written request to ask an organisation to do something.
+It must enable the community council to make decisions.
+The quorum for community council meetings shall be one third of the current voting membership of a community council, or 3 voting members, whichever is the greater document provides a minimum framework governing the establishment and operation of community councils in Fife